nickforddesign/vue-collections/README.md

 Vue.use(VueColections)
 ```

+## Demo

+Clone the repository and run `npm start` or view a live demo [here](https://cdn.rawgit.com/nickforddesign/vue-collections/fd35824a/dist/index.html).

 ## Collections

 A light implementation of Collections that binds a collection of models to a Vuex instance, and provides some basic methods for CRUD operations.